Skjal/skill_tree/README.md

 This is simple skill tree using jQuery framework.
 This is my very first app, my very first steps after Front-End Web Developer course.

-Skill description will appear on hover.
-You have to spend at least 1 point to unlock next tier.
 This app is not responsive.

 ----------------------------------------------------------------------------------------------------------------------------------